Risk Type CompassPsychological Consultancy Ltd

 Finally an overall ‘Risk Tolerance Index’ (RTi) is also provided as an estimate of the individual’s overall Risk Tolerance, incorporating Risk Type and Risk Attitude measures.

-Suggested uses include planning, research and discussion about risk awareness, risk tolerance, risk management and decision making in selection and development contexts.
+Suggested uses include planning, research and discussion about risk awareness, risk tolerance, risk management, risk culture and decision making in selection and development contexts.